chieping/togglmine/README.md

 - Add a syntax sugar to abbreviate pipe sign when Redmine ticket doesn't exist in the subject.
 - Add a sub command to generate configuration template.
 - Improve detection of ticket number.
+- Summarize entries that have same issu_id/activity/comments in same day

 ## Contributing